itenium-be/Competence-Center/README.md

 bundle exec jekyll serve --incremental
 ```

+## Templates

-Ooh this would be so beautiful for the events page:
+This would be so beautiful for the events page?
 https://html5up.net/massively